La Fortuna in 3 Days

 Then we have to climb the 530 steps back to the entrance.
 It takes less time than I’d anticipated.
 The area is beautifully landscaped and there are inspirational quotes (and step counts) along the way to spur you on, plus seating areas in case you need a break mid climb.

 La Fortuna Waterfall is open daily between 7 am and 5 pm.
-Entry for foreigners costs $18.
+Entry for foreigners costs $20, with tickets sold for a two hour block.

 After lunch, we decide it’s time to find sloths.
-We haven’t spotted any in the wild, so head for a sloth trail, where you can pay for the privilege of looking for sloths.
+We haven’t spotted any in the wild, so head for a rainforest trail, where you can pay for the privilege of looking for sloths.
 There are several sloth trails around La Fortuna.
-We opt for Bogarin Trail because it had a self guided tour option (CRC 10,000, around $19).
-Guided tours are also available (CRC 27,000, around $50), but we found that wherever there was a sloth, there was a group of people gathered, so a guide wasn’t really necessary.
-Bogarin is off the main road just outside La Fortuna on Route 142 (if you reach Maxi Pali, you’ve gone too far).
+We opted for the Bogarin Trail because it had a self guided tour option.
+Guided tours are also available, but we found that wherever there was a sloth, there was a group of people gathered, so a guide wasn’t really necessary.
+Bogarin is just off the main road, Route 142, on the outskirts of La Fortuna.
 The trail is around 2.5 kilometres long, and reasonably well signposted.

 We walk along the trails, necks aching from constantly looking up, toes hurting from tripping on tree roots because we’re not looking where we’re going.
 We see plenty of wildlife (birds and agouti) but no sloths.